 In the beginning the SN handed out leaflets as shown below, to make BMX know under young people.
 Also seen here the front cover of the very first SFN BMX racingrules and regulations.

-November 1978, first issue of BMX PLUS magazine.
+November 1978, first issue of BMX PLUS magazine (USA).

 In November 1978 the first issue of BMX PLUS - co-editor Mr. Jim Stevens.
 Pro rider Greg Hill on the cover.
-I don't have the first issue, but I have the second one.
+I don't have the first issue, but I have the second one n my archieve.

 November 3rd.
 I received an answer from Mrs. Janet Graham of Challenge Publications inc., on the request for a subscription on MINICYCLE BMX/ACTION.

-Novermber 24th., a first large article on BMX in a National Moto-Cross Magazine in Holland called MOTO-73
+Novermber 24th., a first extended article on BMX in a National Moto-Cross Magazine in Holland called MOTO-73.

-December 7th., first contact with Bob Osborn of Bicycle MOTOCROSS Action magazine.
+December 7th., first contact with Bob Osborn of Bicycle MOTOCROSS Action magazine (USA).

 December 7th.
 I received a letter from Bob Osborn of Bicycle MOTOCROSS Action, sending me some USA BMX picture to help me promote BMX.
-He also informed me about a contact he had with Frenchman journalist, Alain Kuligowski the photojournalist for MOTO REVUE a French motorcycle weekly publication, located in Paris.
-Alain was the man who introduced the sport or more specific the BMX bike in France in this year.
+He also informed me about a contact he had with French journalist, Alain Kuligowski, the photojournalist for MOTO REVUE a French motorcycle weekly publication, located in Paris.
+Alain was the man who introduced the sport or more specific the BMX bike in France in 1978.
 Coming back from a trip from the USA (making a report on motocross) he brought back a Mongoose BMX bike.

 Alain showed the MONGOOSE bike to Mr. Marcel Seurat a motorcycle importer from Beaune (imported Ossa and Husqvarna).
 Mr. Marcel Seurat copied this Mongoose exactly and that's how the first French BMX bike was created.
 An article of Alain Kuligowski in Moto Revue to promote the bike and the sport of BMX, was the start to get BMX off the ground in France.